Ehsan10537/sklearn_load_digits/README.md

+In this project I have performed multi-class classification using Decision Tree algorithm, and explored some of the hyperparameters to see the change in the performance of the algorithm.
-This Dataset contains digits representing the pixles of images which are handritten numbers ranging from 0 to 9.
+The Dataset contains digits representing the pixles of images which are handritten numbers ranging from 0 to 9.
 The label column is also included which represents the number shown in the image. each row represents a digitized image of size 8*8 pixles, which are now vectorized as dataframe rows.